fayzidin/AI_agent_scheduler/OUTLOOK_OAUTH_SETUP.md

 ---

-**🎉 After following these steps, your Outlook integration should work with personal accounts!**
+**🎉 After following these steps, your Outlook integration should work without the client_secret error!**